event-modeling/eventmodeling.org/content/resources/_index.md

 ### [Miro Plugin from Nebulit.de](https://nebulit.de)

 **Event Modeling Plugin for Miro** allows you to create event models and navigate them with ease as well as generate code from the model.
-Other features include checking references to ensure "information completeness" and moving the elements quickly to efficiently add to the moedel.
+Other features include checking references to ensure "information completeness" and moving the elements quickly to efficiently add to the model.

 ![nebulit](nebulit.png)S

 ### [ONote](https://onote.com)

 **ONote** is a browser based tool for event modeling exclusively.
-It focuses on the cadance of event modeling and real-time collaboration.
+It focuses on the cadence of event modeling and real-time collaboration.

 ![onote](onote.png)